metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_config_v1beta1_manifest.md

 - `http_config` (Map of String) HTTP client configuration.
 - `images` (Attributes List) Images to attach to the incident. (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--images))
 - `links` (Attributes List) Links to attach to the incident. (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--links))
-- `routing_key` (Attributes) The secret's key that contains the PagerDuty integration key (when usingEvents API v2).
-Either this field or 'serviceKey' needs to be defined.It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--routing_key))
+- `routing_key` (Attributes) The secret's key that contains the PagerDuty integration key (when using Events API v2).
+Either this field or 'serviceKey' needs to be defined.
+It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--routing_key))
 - `send_resolved` (Boolean) SendResolved controls notify about resolved alerts.
-- `service_key` (Attributes) The secret's key that contains the PagerDuty service key (when usingintegration type 'Prometheus').
-Either this field or 'routingKey' needs tobe defined.It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--service_key))
+- `service_key` (Attributes) The secret's key that contains the PagerDuty service key (when using integration type 'Prometheus').
+Either this field or 'routingKey' needs to be defined.
+It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--pagerduty_configs--service_key))
 - `severity` (String) Severity of the incident.
 - `url` (String) The URL to send requests to.